Most Data Architects Work in 2D.

 Built From Real Engagements.
 Not a Textbook.

-25 years designing data systems across enterprise gaming, fitness, retail, and professional services.
-PRISM was not adapted from a generic framework.
-It was built from the ground up across real client engagements.
+25 years designing data systems across gaming, fitness, retail, and professional services.
+PRISM was built from the ground up across real engagements — not adapted from a generic framework.

 Government Gaming